 ARTIST STATEMENT

 Am I the only one who feels unsure of myself?
 I doubt it.
 We go through this life together with unspoken worries, anxieties, and regrets.
 This characteristic of the human condition is bewildering and leads me to explore vulnerabilities in people, their faults and foibles.
+In a recent series I call the Corona series I explore our vulnerability in-light-of uncontrollable and unpredictable external events like viruses, fires, and hurricanes.

 When I look at the breadth of my art, contrasts play heavily into the concept.
 Of course, strength and fragility rises as a main underlying force, but on an operative level I like the contrast of colors and textures, light and dark.